The Best in Tanzania

 Simon Sige

-Outgoing, dedicated conversational – those are just a few words people use to describe Simon.
+Outgoing, warm, a dedicated conversationalist—those are just a few words people use to describe Simon.
 He’s a pleasure to travel with and speaks remarkable English.
 He has worked with Rick and Judi and other safari companies as a support guide for several years.
 Simon claims he can connect with anyone because he can always find some common ground to bond over.

 Ethical Employment

-Rick and Judi have always believed in treating employees with respect; it’s the right thing to do, and their fantastic staff passes that respect on to guests.
+Thomson Safaris has always believed in treating employees with respect.
+It’s the right thing to do, and the fantastic staff passes that respect onto guests.

 Hiring Locally